 How to Set Up a Chart in MetaTrader 4

-MetaTrader 4 is the trading platform used by almost every retail trader and this makes understanding its features mandatory.
-It is being said that it is extremely easy to use this trading platform, both for trading and for market analysis.
-The purpose of this article is to show you how to set up a chart using this trading platform, in a guide that should follow some concrete steps to achieve this.
-Before starting it should be mentioned that the following steps are working on all brokers that offer the MetaTrader 4 platform.
+MetaTrader 4 is the trading platform used by almost every retail trader, and this makes understanding of its features mandatory.
+It is widely considered to be extremely easy to use this trading platform, both for trading and for market analysis.
+The purpose of this article is to show you how to set up a chart using this trading platform, in a guide that follows some concrete steps to achieve this.
+Before starting, it should be mentioned that the following steps work with all brokers that offer the MetaTrader 4 platform.

 Steps to Set Up a Chart

-Taking a position in the Forex market should be the result of both technical and fundamental analysis.
-While fundamental analysis is dealing with interpreting potential market reaction to economic news, technical analysis is all about charting.
+Taking a position in the Forex market should be the result of both a technical and a fundamental analysis.
+While fundamental analysis deals with interpreting potential market reaction to economic news, technical analysis is all about charting.
 Therefore, being able to forecast future prices based on technical analysis is strongly related to being able to set up a chart.
-Here are the steps to follow when using the MetaTrader 4 trading platform.
+Here are the steps to follow when using the MetaTrader 4 trading platform…

 Step 1 – What Currency Pair to Trade

 The first step is to decide what currency pair you want to trade.
-This is normally being the result of a due diligence process, one that considers both fundamental and technical reasons.
-Assuming one wants to look at the way a currency pair is moving and to apply some technical indicators on it, the first thing to do is to click on the Market Watch tab on the MetaTrader 4 platform, as it can be seen on the image below.
+This is normally the result of a due diligence process, one that considers both fundamental and technical factors.
+Assuming one wants to look at the way a currency pair is moving, and to apply some technical indicators on it, the first thing to do is to click on the Market Watch tab on the MetaTrader 4 platform, as can be seen on the image below.
 This will result in the whole dashboard being displayed.

 What you’ll see is a list of the currency pairs offered by the Forex broker.
-However, usually, those are not all the financial products offered to trade, as the default setting the platform uses doesn’t show everything.
+However, these are not usually all of the financial products offered for trading, as the default setting the platform uses doesn’t show everything.

-To fully see the whole financial products range offered, just right click on any currency pair on the list above in the Market Watch tab, and select the Show All option.
-The image below shows the options that you have when you right click on any currency pair.
+To fully see the whole range of financial products on offer, just right-click on any currency pair on the list above in the Market Watch tab, and select the Show All option.
+The image below shows the options that you have when you right-click on any currency pair.

-In doing that, all currency pairs available are going to be listed, together with any other financial instruments the broker offers.
-These can be indices, CFD’s (Contract for Difference), commodities (gold, oil, silver, etc.,) or other products.
+By doing that, all currency pairs available will be listed, together with any other financial instruments the broker offers.
+These can be indices, CFDs (Contracts for Difference), commodities (gold, oil, silver, etc.,) or other products.

 Step 2 – Opening a Chart

-The second step is to open a chart on that respective currency pair.
-If the trader wants to trade the GBPUSD pair, the thing to do is to select the pair, right-click on it, and then chose the Chart Window option.
-If you do that, a new chart will open with the GBPUSD pair, the timeframe being the hourly one.
-The default setup is the bar chart, but there are three types of charts one can use: bar, line or candlestick.
-Out of the three, the candlestick charts are the ones that offer the most information as the Japanese candlestick techniques are telling us much about both reversal patterns as well as a continuation or ranging ones.
-The default chart using a candlestick approach is looking like the image below.
-However, with this kind of chart one cannot do much of an analysis, so there is the need for some adjustment to be made.
+The second step is to open a chart on that particular currency pair.
+If the trader wants to trade the GBP/USD pair, the thing to do is to select the pair, right-click on it, and then choose the Chart Window option.
+If you do that, a new chart will open with the GBP/USD pair, the timeframe being the hourly one.
+The default set-up is the bar chart, but there are three types of charts one can use: bar, line, or candlestick.
+Out of the three, the candlestick charts are the ones that offer the most information, as the Japanese candlestick techniques tell us much about reversal patterns as well as a continuations, or ranging ones.
+The default chart using a candlestick approach looks like the image below.
+However, one cannot do much of an analysis with this kind of chart, so there is a need for some adjustment to be made.

 To set up the chart after right-clicking on it, the Properties tab must be selected.
 The options that appear can be seen on the chart below.